 Tip: Redirects are generally a better option because extra URL aliases can mean you end up with duplicate content issues, which has a negative impact on SEO.

 Out-of-the-box, GovCMS sites may not handle redirects the way your client would expect.
-Navigate to the Configuration → Search and metadata → URL Aliases → Settings and explore how the update action of URL aliases is handled
+Navigate to the Configuration → Search and metadata → URL Aliases then go to the Settings tab and explore how the update action of URL aliases is handled.

 In this default configuration the old alias will be deleted.
 This may not be the best way to handle changes of URL aliases in content.